davidmarkclements/0x/examples/cpu-profiler/readme.md

 ./test.sh
 ```

-Then open flamegraph.html, click on `v8` button and you should see something like this:
+Then open flamegraph.html and you should see something like this:

 ![flamegraph](flamegraph.png)